New Requirements for Pennsylvania and Electronic Waste

 - And all of South Eastern Pa.

 CRTs (cathode ray tubes) in computer monitors and televisions contain approximately 4 to 8 pounds of lead that need to be disposed of properly in a developed nation such as the United States or Canada.
 Developed nations are typically subject to fair labor, anti-pollution standards and safety precautions.

 Subjecting poorer countries to the recycling process can often subject them to birth defects, cancer, respiratory illnesses, as well as other health problems.
 Frequently, many components of the computer are just left or dumped near communities, which after a period of time, can be very harmful to the adults and children nearby.
 It also poses a very harmful risk to their water supply as well.
 These harmful practices are why one must be leery in trusting a recycler that is unclear on their recycling practices

 Protecting your important documents and information

 Egreen understands that keeping your confidential information thoroughly protected is of utmost importance.
-Because of this, Egreen crushes all hard drives and complies with GLB act and HIPAA mandates for hard drive disposal and also gives a document of destruction upon request.
+Because of this, Egreen crushes all hard drives and complies with GLB act and HIPAA mandates for hard drive disposal.
 Your company can be confident that all private information will be destroyed before all recycling procedures begin.
 One more way that you can be assured that Egreen is recycling the proper way.

 ** 2% of the proceeds of all recycled electronic waste will be donated to Make-A-Wish Foundation® of Philadelphia & Susquehanna Valley from October 1st, 2011 to October 1st, 2012.